 History of UI & UX

-Then came a spark of brilliance.
-In the 1980s, scientists at Xerox PARC flipped the script.
-They introduced the graphical user interface — the GUI.
-Suddenly, computers had buttons.
-Menus.
-Icons.
-Little windows you could click and drag.
-You didn’t need to be a programmer anymore.
+Then came the breakthrough.
+Scientists at Xerox PARC introduced the graphical user interface in the 1980s.
+Suddenly, computers had buttons, menus, icons, and windows you could click and drag.
+You didn't need to be a programmer anymore.
 You just needed to know how to point, click, and explore.

 Source: Amy J. Ko, Jacob O. Wobbrock, Eric Whitmire (2024).
 User Interface Software and Technology.